 12. Field of specialization studied in the past: List your focus, major(s) and minor, plus the department, faculty, college, etc., that you belonged to during your last degree.

-For example, if you got a BA in History you wouldn’t write simply “History.”
+For example, if you got a BA in History, you wouldn’t write simply “History.”
 You would write something like:

 Majored in Japanese history, with a focus on Bakumatsu-era industrial reform.
 (Department of Asian History, Faculty of History, College of Arts and Sciences)

-Note: Remember that one of the eligibility requirements for the MEXT Scholarship is that you must apply in a field that you majored in at university or it’s related field, so you should use this question to draw as strong of a connection as possible between your past studies and what you want to study in Japan.
+Note: Remember that one of the eligibility requirements for the MEXT Scholarship is that you must apply in a field that you majored in at university or a related field, so you should use this question to draw as strong of a connection as possible between your past studies and what you want to study in Japan.

 13. Have you ever written a thesis?
-This question refers to a graduation thesis at the bachelor’s or master’s level or to published articles, not to term papers for individual courses.
+This question refers to a graduation thesis at the bachelor’s or master’s level or published articles, not to term papers for individual courses.

 14. Publications: If you have any publications, including articles or conference proceedings, or any works that have been accepted for publication (and given a date) but not yet published, write them here.
 You should also list your graduation theses, if applicable, even if they have not been published.